What Is Local Search Marketing and How to Win More Local Customers

 What is localised search in SEO?

-Localised search in SEO refers to optimising your website and online profiles so you appear when people search for services in a specific area (e.g., “gym in Southbank Melbourne”).
+Localised search in SEO is a branch of search engine optimization focused on helping your business appear for a local audience when people search for services in a specific area (e.g., “gym in Southbank Melbourne”).
 It focuses on ranking in Google’s local pack, Maps, and localised organic results—not just generic national rankings.

 Core elements include Google Business Profile optimisation, location-based keywords integrated into specific pages, locally-focused content, and a strong review strategy.
+The formal term is local search engine optimization.
 The goal is ensuring nearby customers can find your business when they search.

 How do “near me” searches actually work?

-Google uses the searcher’s device location—GPS, Wi-Fi, and IP address—combined with query intent to show local results.
+Google uses the searcher’s device location—GPS, Wi‑Fi, and IP address—combined with query intent to show local results, so nearby companies can appear even when a user doesn’t include a suburb because Google infers local intent.
 Businesses don’t need the words “near me” on their web pages.
-Instead, they need strong local signals: accurate address data, relevant categories, consistent NAP across directories, and an active online reputation through reviews.
+Instead, they need strong local signals that help Google and other search engine algorithms evaluate relevance: accurate address data, relevant categories, consistent NAP across directories, and an active online reputation through reviews.

 When these signals are strong, Google confidently matches your business to “near me” queries from customers searching within your service area.